mensbeam/Catcher/README.md

 #### Properties

+_forking_: When set to true Catcher will throw converted notices, warnings, etc. in a fork, allowing for execution to continue afterwards
 _preventExit_: When set to true Catcher won't exit at all even after fatal errors or exceptions
 _throwErrors_: When set to true Catcher will convert errors to throwables